 According to this method, foresters leave more than five trees on the cut area remotely from each other.
 They provide seeds for natural reforestation, and in the future, they can serve as a woodpecker habitat.
 To harvest timber this way, the most suitable are plants with high growth rates, sowing capacity, and wind resistance.

 This timber harvesting method is small-scale clear-cutting when a stand is cut down over 40-50 years by groups of trees.
 A cut-down area depends on a grown plant type: openings of less than one-quarter of an acre are suitable for shade-tolerant trees and larger spaces for sun-loving trees.
-This way to harvest timber is used to gather high-quality logs and is one of the most expensive methods.
+As a part of selective logging, this way to harvest timber is used to gather high-quality logs and is one of the most expensive methods.